Under the eastern trees in a northern city

 the gray-blue orange cloudless sky, fat robins

-witness this advent.
+witness to this advent.
 “Expect the un-

-expected,” someone said yesterday leaving
+expected,” my friend said yesterday leaving

-to fly north with the snow white
+to fly north along with the snow white nor’easter

-of expectation, the fringe of prediction.
-Late
+margins of expectation, fringes of prediction.

-this week it will be 70, blowing again.
+Late this week it will be 70, blowing again.

-sharing space with Wyeth’s cold worlds in warm
+sharing space with Wyeth’s cold worlds painted

-browns and grays, its swirling shades of
+in warm browns and grays, its swirling shades of

 gray mist frozen in oil and wax on canvas, pale